jedisct1/rust-minisign/README.md

     $ rsign generate

 Generates a new key pair.
 The public key is printed in the screen and stored in `rsign.pub` by default.
-The secret key is writen at `~/.rsign/rsign.key`.
+The secret key will be written at `~/.rsign/rsign.key`.
 You can change the default paths with `-p` and `-s` respectively.

     $ rsign sign myfile.txt